 Divorce attorneys prepare prenuptial agreements.
 Expect to pay about $500.00 assuming the two of you are in complete agreement as to the contents of the agreement and you complete the intake forms as instructed by the attorney.
 Since you can’t have the same attorney, one of you will have the...Read more »

 My daughter and her husband cannot afford a lawyer to get divorced.
 They spent $300. to get all the paperwork together from online.
 They went to file the papers in Fall River, MA and needed to go to classes about their child.
 That is done.
 They just want someone to review the paperwork to make...
 Read more »

 Yes, you should continue to pay the child support order until you file a motion for modification to change a temporary order for child support.
 If the child support order is the result of a judgement you must file a complaint for modification to change the Judgment providing for child support.

 My father's estate has been in probate for three years.
 Two of my sisters were assigned as executors of his will.
-One of my other sisters wasn't happy that it was taking so long so she threatened the sister in the no. 2 chair to sign her executor power over to her or she'll take her to court.
-It...
+One of my other sisters wasn't happy that it was taking so long so she threatened the sister in the no. 2 chair to sign her executor power over to her or she'll take her...
 Read more »

 You have the right to go to the Probate Court that is handling your father's estate.
 You were told the name of the Probate Court when your sister notified you as a result of filing your father's will for probate.
-Since you use the term executor, a term no longer used, it had to be as a result of...Read more »
+Since you use the term executor, a term no longer used, it had to be as a...Read more »

 You go to the Family Court where you and your spouse last lived together.
 For example, if the two of you last lived in Lynn go to the Family Court on Federal Street in Salem.
 At the desk tell the clerk you want to file for divorce.
 You will be given a complaint for divorce and told how to fill it...Read more »